 - Only Selected Flows, where flows will only show up on the tab if they have been selected to be included (given a status of something other than Not Applicable) in the current architecture.
 All unselected flows will be removed from the display.
 This is useful to present as clean an Interfaces tab as possible just show me what I have.
 On large regional architectures this may help sort out exactly what you are starting with and can then edit out what you don't need. - Related Flows, where all the flows that are somehow associated with the selected service packages will be shown on the interfaces tab.
 This may result in some extra Not Applicable flows being displayed which presents some additional options to consider.
-The clutter is minimized in that these extra flows are at least traceable to a service you have already selected.

-• All Possible Flows, where the most information flows will be added to the tab - this goes to ARC-IT and pulls out any and all flows that go to or from your elements based on how they are mapped to ARC-IT Physical Objects.
+The clutter is minimized in that these extra flows are at least traceable to a service you have already selected. - All Possible Flows, where the most information flows will be added to the tab this goes to ARC-IT and pulls out any and all flows that go to or from your elements based on how they are mapped to ARC-IT Physical Objects.
 This may be useful for smaller architectures where you aren't exactly sure what services you need and just what to see all the possibilities.
 This is not recommended for a large inventory as it could reach into the tens of thousands of possible flows.

-The next slider bar, Flow Selection, governs what flows to actually select to be including in your architecture and has the following settings:
+The next slider bar, Flow Selection, governs what flows to actually select to be included in your architecture and has the following settings:

 - Conservative, where fewer information flows will be selected for the architecture and the Interfaces tab.
 This setting adds flows to the list on the Interfaces tab if they are included in a service package in the current architecture, but they are not actually included in the architecture, i.e. the status is "not applicable".
 If this setting is selected, the "Override Previous Builds" option is unavailable. - Moderate, where a medium number of information flows will be selected for the architecture and the Interfaces tab.
 This selects a flow if BOTH the source and destination elements are mapped to a service package that includes the flow.
+This setting also looks at the functional object assignments for any user defined flow.
+If your architecture includes those functional objects, established on the Functions tab, then the user defined flows between those functional objects will be added.
 The differences between "Moderate" and "Aggressive" are not always easy to see, depending on how extensive the service package to element mapping is. - Aggressive, where the most information flows will be selected for the architecture and the Interfaces tab.
 This selects a flow if EITHER the source OR destination element is mapped to a service package that includes the flow.